 Artikel BerikutnyaJustice League: Crisis on Infinite Earths – Part One

 A lifelong cinephile, he cultivated a deep interest in film from a young age.
 Following his architectural studies, he embarked on an independent exploration of film theory and history.
 His passion for cinema manifested in 2006 when he began writing articles and film reviews.
 This extensive experience subsequently led him to a teaching position at the esteemed Television and Film Academy in Yogyakarta.
 From 2003 to 2019, he enriched the minds of students by instructing them in Film History, Introduction to Film Art, and Film Theory.
 His scholarly pursuits extended beyond the classroom.
 In 2008, he published his seminal work, "Understanding Film," which delves into the core elements of film, both narrative and cinematic.
 The book's enduring value is evidenced by its second edition, released in 2018, which has become a cornerstone reference for film and communication academics across Indonesia.
 His contributions extend beyond his own authorship.
 He actively participated in the compilation of the Montase Film Bulletin Compilation Book Volumes 1-3 and "30 Best Selling Indonesian Films 2012-2018."
 Further solidifying his expertise, he authored both "Horror Film Book: From Caligari to Hereditary" (2023) and "Indonesian Horror Film: Rising from the Grave" (2023).
-His passion for film extends to the present day.
-He continues to provide insightful critiques of contemporary films on montasefilm.com, while actively participating in film production endeavors with the Montase Film Community.
-His own short films have garnered critical acclaim at numerous festivals, both domestically and internationally.
-Recognizing his exceptional talent, the 2022 Indonesian Film Festival shortlisted his writing for Best Film Criticism (Top 15).
-His dedication to the field continues, as he currently serves as a practitioner-lecturer for Film Criticism and Film Theory courses at the Yogyakarta Indonesian Institute of the Arts' Independent Practitioner Program.
+A lifelong cinephile, he developed a profound passion for film from an early age.
+After completing his studies in architecture, he embarked on an independent journey exploring film theory and history.
+His enthusiasm for cinema took tangible form in 2006 when he began writing articles and film reviews.
+This extensive experience eventually led him to a teaching position at the esteemed Television and Film Academy in Yogyakarta.
+From 2003 to 2019, he enriched students’ understanding through courses such as Film History, Introduction to Film Art, and Film Theory.
+His scholarly pursuits extended well beyond the classroom.
+In 2008, he published his seminal work, Understanding Film, an in-depth examination of the essential elements of cinema, both narrative and visual.
+The book’s enduring significance is reflected in its second edition, released in 2018, which has since become a cornerstone reference for film and communication scholars across Indonesia.
+His contributions to the field also encompass collaborative and editorial efforts.
+He participated in the compilation of Montase Film Bulletin Compilation Book Volumes 1–3 and 30 Best-Selling Indonesian Films 2012–2018.
+Further establishing his authority, he authored Horror Film Book: From Caligari to Hereditary (2023) and Indonesian Horror Film: Rising from the Grave (2023).
+His passion for cinema remains as vibrant as ever.
+He continues to offer insightful critiques of contemporary films on montasefilm.com while actively engaging in film production with the Montase Film Community.
+His short films have received critical acclaim at numerous festivals, both nationally and internationally.
+In recognition of his outstanding contribution to film criticism, his writing was shortlisted for years in a row for Best Film Criticism at the 2021-2024 Indonesian Film Festival.
+His dedication to the discipline endures, as he currently serves as a practitioner-lecturer in Film Criticism and Film Theory at the Indonesian Institute of the Arts Yogyakarta, under the Independent Practitioner Program from 2022-2024.

 BERIKAN TANGGAPANMU